 - Guide 1: How to Remove Everyday Tab from Windows.

-- Guide 2: Get rid of Everyday Tab from Mac OS X.
+- Guide 2: Get rid of Everyday Tab on Mac OS X.

-- Guide 3: Remove Everyday Tab from Google Chrome.
+- Guide 3: Remove Everyday Tab in Google Chrome.

 - Guide 4: Erase Everyday Tab from Mozilla Firefox.